Communication line of SerialOverUDP Device Redundant, SerialOverUDP Line Redundant, and SerialOverUDP System&Line Redundant categories

 Check this option if you use a redundant configuration of the serial servers.

 IP address or hostname of a backup serial server.
 It is a UDP port that receives the data transmitted by the D2000 KOM process.
-The Port value must correspond to the serial server configuration (the parameter "Local Listen Port").
+The Port value must correspond to the (Moxa NPort or other) serial server configuration (the "Local Listen Port" parameter ).

 The Serial Device Redundancy and D2000 System Redundancy